-It is a myth that peonies require ants to bloom by “tickling the buds” to help the flowers open.
+Do peonies really need help from ants to bloom?
+Garden folklore says that ants “tickle the buds” to help the flowers open.
 Peonies and ants do have a mutually-beneficial relationship, but it’s not quite what you may think.
 Here’s the story about peonies and ants—plus, tips on how to bring peonies indoors without the ants.

 In late spring, we rejoice in the breathtakingly beautiful peony blossoms.
 However, those of us with peonies in our garden may also notice the ants’ arrival, especially around the peony’s base or on unopened buds.